Installing conda for packaging mirroring¶

 To help improve performance and security, Anaconda Enterprise enables you to create a local copy of an online package repository so users can access the packages from a centralized, on-premises location.
 This copy is called a mirror.
 A mirror can be complete, partial, or include specific packages or types of packages.

-To enable package mirroring, you’ll need to install conda, then cas-mirror.
-The Anaconda Enterprise installer contains a bootstrap executable that you can run to install conda, following the instructions below.
+The Anaconda Enterprise installer contains a bootstrap executable that you can run to install conda.

 To install conda: